Inhomogeneous conformal field theory out of equilibrium: Introduction

-\end{enumerate} The conductivities in \ref{Item:iii} are defined as linear-response functions \cite{Kubo} and computed in two ways.
-First, dynamically using the explicit expressions for the non-equilibrium expectations for the currents in \ref{Item:i} for kink-like $\b(x)$ and $\m(x)$, cf.\ \cite{GLM}.
-Second, using a Green-Kubo formula for inhomogeneous systems, where the only ingredients are the equilibrium current-current correlation functions obtained as special cases of the results in \ref{Item:ii}.
-The latter was alluded to but far from properly explained in \cite{LaMo2}, where the explicit expression for $\ka_{\textnormal{th}}(\omega)$ constituted one of two approaches that we used to show that heat transport acquire diffusive contributions in random CFT.
-Using general arguments (see Appendix~\ref{App:Linear-response_theory}), the dynamical and the Green-Kubo approaches must give the same results, but the dynamical one turns out to be simpler and also makes clear the remarkable role of a quantum anomaly for the final expression for $\ka_{\textnormal{th}}(\omega)$.
-This anomaly corresponds to a Schwarzian-derivative term that appear ubiquitously in CFT, but this origin would not be evident from the Green-Kubo approach.
+The conductivities in \ref{Item:iii} are defined as linear-response functions \cite{Kubo} and computed in two ways.
+First, dynamically using the explicit expressions for the non-equilibrium expectations for the currents in \ref{Item:i} in the case of kink-like profiles $\b(x)$ and $\m(x)$.
+Second, using a Green-Kubo formula for inhomogeneous systems, where the ingredients are the equilibrium current-current correlation functions obtained as special cases of the results in \ref{Item:ii}.
+The latter was alluded to but far from properly explained in \cite{LaMo2}, where the explicit expression for $\ka_{\mathrm{th}}(\omega)$ constituted one of two approaches used to show that heat transport acquires diffusive contributions in random CFT.
+Using general arguments (see Appendix~\ref{App:Linear-response_theory}), the dynamical and the Green-Kubo approaches must give the same results.
+However, the dynamical one turns out to be more direct and makes clear the remarkable role of a quantum anomaly for the final expression for $\ka_{\mathrm{th}}(\omega)$.
+This anomaly corresponds to a Schwarzian-derivative term that appears ubiquitously in CFT, but this origin would not be evident from the Green-Kubo approach.